THE SKINNY:

 a note of explanation and I include the notes as part of class participation.

-make up 20 percent (200 points) of your final grade.
+Class attendance and participation make up a portion of your final grade.

 - Students must type